-MV Agusta I
+MV Agusta - A Story of Passion I

-Most of the early work was on maintenance for the Italian military, but they did produce several models of airplane and - after World War II - became one of the most important aviation companies in Europe mainly by building fantastic helicopters.
+Most of the company's early work was maintenance for the Italian military, but it did produce several models of airplane and - after World War II - the Agusta became one of the most important aviation companies in Europe, mainly by building fantastic helicopters.

 The patriarch of the family, Count Giovanni, died in 1927, leaving the company to his sons, Vincenzo and Count Domenico Agusta.
-Together, they started the motorcycle business within the company in 1945 - right after the war, as Domenico had already seen that the war was lost for Italy and the company would have to do something to survive.
-They named their new venture MV Agusta - the MV standing for Meccanica Verghera, in case anyone ever asks you this - and had created the company originally to keep the workers at the now shuttered Augusta aviation business (it would be revived later and go on to great success) working and to fill the need for cheap and reliable transport in post-war Italy.
+Together, they started a motorcycle business within the company in 1945: right after the war, as Domenico had already seen that the war was lost for Italy, and the company would have to do something to survive.
+They named their new venture MV Agusta - the MV standing for Meccanica Verghera, in case anyone ever asked you - and originally created the company to keep workers at the now-shut Augusta aviation business (it was to be revived later and go on to great success) working, as well as to fill the need for cheap and reliable transport in post-war Italy.

 The first motorcycle they developed was known as the Vespa - yep, until Piaggio sued as they had already trademarked the name for their scooters.
 It was named this way as it was a tiny 98c.c. two-stroke and it buzzed like a wasp - thus the Italian word for wasp, Vespa.
 It was called the MV98 from then onwards and was the basis for a line of MV Agusta motorcycles.
 The little bike established MV Agusta as a motorcycle company.
-It was already ready to be released in late 1945 because the development had started in 1943, during the German occupation...
+It was already ready to be released in late 1945, because the development had started in 1943, during German occupation.

 John Surtees joined MV Agusta in 1956 and raced his first race for them in his home nation of England.
 In that first year he also won the 500c.c.
 World Championship for MV.
 In fact, he retired from racing motorcycles while still with MV Agusta in 1960.
-During his time there, he won 7 championships for the marque and helped them develop their Blue Riband motorcycle, the MV 500 Four.
+During his time there, he won 7 championships for the brand and helped them develop their Blue Riband motorcycle, the MV 500 Four.
 After Surtees (still the only human to win a World Championship in both two and four-wheeled racing series) retired, MV Agusta also signed Gary Hocking and Mike 'the Bike' Hailwood.
-Hocking was not with them for long as he retired in 1962 (and died a mysterious death in a Lotus F1 car), but Hailwood won four championships for the company and only moved on to Honda once MV had decided to sign the ultimate motorcycle racer mentioned above - the greatest of all time (GOAT), Giacomo 'Ago' Agostini.
+Hocking was not with them for long, as he retired in 1962 (and died a mysterious death in a Lotus F1 car), but Hailwood won four championships for the company and only moved on to Honda once MV had decided to sign the ultimate motorcycle racer mentioned above - the greatest of all time (GOAT), Giacomo 'Ago' Agostini.

-Ago raced for MV on a three-cylinder 500c.c. motorcycle for a brief time early in his tenure with MV.
-MV Agusta had to quickly develop a four-cylinder four-stroke to compete against the newly strong Japanese manufacturers.
+Early in his tenure with MV, and for a brief time only, Ago raced on a three-cylinder 500c.c. motorcycle.
+MV Agusta had to quickly develop a four-cylinder, four-stroke to compete against strong Japanese manufacturers, whose bikes had been getting more and more competitive.
 This is where all those earlier years running the MV 500 Four paid off.
 They used modern technology and experience with the earlier engines to develop an almost unstoppable 500c.c.
 Grand Prix motorcycle.
-During Ago's time with MV, he won 13 World Championships for them in the 500c.c. and 350c.c. classes.
-It is an amazing feat which has yet to be equaled.
+During Ago's time with MV, he won 13 World Championships in the 500c.c. and 350c.c. classes.
+It is an amazing feat, which has yet to be equaled.
 Agostini still works with MV Agusta today, and you will often see him at international and Italian races, rallies, and motorcycle shows.

 Ago brought a great deal of attention to MV Agusta.
 It cannot be denied that MV was already a very well-known and respected motorcycle manufacturer, but when Agostini was winning all of those races, people really paid attention.
 He left the team to join Yamaha in 1973.
 By that time, MV Agusta had a solid line-up of street-going motorcycles.